Updated: Jul 9

 Please reach out if you’d like more help on creating an inviting space or being an angel in your child’s story.

 Dr. Hannah Alia Joharchi, Ph.D., serves LGBTQ people from all backgrounds in her private practice, Soft Heart Psychology, and as the psychologist of a county gender center in California.
 Dr. Joharchi is someone who attempts to build safety around layers of privilege.
 She builds the rapport needed to repair attachment wounds and heal from traumatic experiences.
 Check out her latest blogs and feel free to reach out to her on her website.

-At PlayfulLeigh Psyched, we are commited to supporting children, families, and inviduals of all genders and sexual orientations without limitations.
-If you are looking for a therapist for yourself or your child in Maryland or Florida, schedule a free 15-minute consultation.
+At PlayfulLeigh Psyched, we are committed to supporting children, families, and individuals of all genders and sexual orientations without limitations.
+If you are looking for a therapist for yourself or your child in Maryland or Florida, schedule a free consultation.
 If you are located in California, we highly recommend Soft Heart Psychology!